gawells/ezomero_import_ndpa/README.md

 - Only the first matching instance will have ROIs added.
 - Rulers are represented as double-headed arrows.
 - Each Hammatsu ROI is created as a single shape ROI in Omero.
 - Will check existing ROIs for duplicate geometry.
-If found the old ROI will be deleted and the new one added from the `.ndpa` file.
-There seem to be some latency issues between script and server, sometimes the old ROI isn't deleted.
-Adding first and deleting seems to mostly solve this, as well as running on the server itself and not from another client.
+If found the ROI will be updated with the new label and/or stroke color.
 - The 'details' field in `.ndpa` is stored as 'description' in `ezomero`, but I don't know where this ends up in Omero.